khaors/geocompr/main.md

 <!--  world_4326 = st_transform(world_tmerc, 4326) -->
 <!-- plot(world_4326$geom) -->
 <!-- ``` -->
-1. Try to transform the categorical raster (`cat_raster`) into WGS 84 using the bilinear interpolation method.
+1. Try to transform the categorical raster (`cat_raster`) into WGS 84 using the bi-linear interpolation method.
 What has changed?
 How it influences the results?
 <!-- ```{r} -->